thescientist13/greenwood-starter-presentation/README.md

 ### User Interface

 When you are running the app, the following controls and behaviors are available:
-- Updating in any content will live reload the browser for you, preserving the focused slide
+- Updating in any content will live reload the browser for you, preserving the focused slide.
 - Scrolling and clicking any slide in the _Preview List_ on the left will make that slide appear in the _Current Slide) view.
 - Clicking the _Presenter Mode_ button will enable:
     - Full screen mode